Born in Sydney, Australia and currently residing in New York, interdisciplinary

 Her work has been internationally recognized and exhibited in over

-sixty shows and screenings including The New Museum of Contemporary
+sixty shows and screenings including The Metropolitan Museum of Art and The New Museum of Contemporary

 Art, New York; The NTT InterCommunication Center, Tokyo; The Singapore